16. EU-UK agreement (TCA)

 Please note that it is not true that the whole TCA terminates automatically if the UK leaves the European Convention on Human Rights (ECHR).
 However, either side has the option to terminate the criminal law part if the UK or a Member State leaves the ECHR.

-The TCA provides for a EU-UK review of the whole agreement every five years (from 1 January 2026).
-In addition, the Specialised Committees (such as for SPS) will be reviewing aspects within their remits on an ongoing basis and may propose TCA changes to the Partnership Council.
+The TCA provides for an EU-UK review of the implementation and operation of the whole agreement every five years (from 1 January 2026).
+In addition, the Specialised Committees (such as for SPS) review aspects within their remits on an ongoing basis and may propose TCA changes to the Partnership Council.
 There will also be a vote in Northern Ireland on the Protocol in 2025.
-There are elections in 2022 for the Northern Ireland Assembly and current (May 2021) polls show that Sinn Fein is likely to be the largest party.

 Sources: